eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 2. It makes the system more practical and accessible to voters, which is crucial for legitimacy and turnout
 3. It gives more legitimacy than any other Condorcet method can guarantee

-Further, while [Brams does indeed prove](https://press.princeton.edu/books/paperback/9780691133218/mathematics-and-democracy){:target="_blank"} that if a unique Condorcet winner exists, then there is a strong Nash equilibrium under Approval voting that elects them, and any strong Nash equilibrium elects a unique Condorcet winner, he does prove that there are other Nash equilibria.
+Further, while [Brams does indeed prove](https://press.princeton.edu/books/paperback/9780691133218/mathematics-and-democracy){:target="_blank"} that if a unique Condorcet winner exists, then there is a strong Nash equilibrium under Approval voting that elects them, and any strong Nash equilibrium elects a unique Condorcet winner, he also proves that there are other Nash equilibria.
 A Condorcet loser can be a Nash equilibria, but never a strong one.
 A Condorcet winner can be elected under a profile which is not a Nash equilibrium at all, just like Brams all other Condorcet methods can.
 However, Approval can guarantee any strong Nash elects a Condorcet winner, and I believe that absolutely has value.

 ## References